SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/entity_changes_en.md

 ### {% href_link 💣️ | Strengthened weakening Creepers %}
 The strength/radius of a {% symlink creeper, Creeper %}'s explosion depends on its remaining health.

+### {% href_link 🕶️ | Creepers stalk players %}
+{% symlink creeper, Creepers %} won't begin to fuse if their target does not see them.
+If the {% symlink creeper, Creeper %} happens to be behind you, it'll wait until you turn.

 ### {% href_link 😻 | Adorable humans %}
 Non-powered {% symlink creeper, Creepers %} won't blow up if there's no danger and their target is crawling.